byu-cpe/ygrader/readme.md

 * Grades are updated in the CSV files as soon as you enter them, meaning you can Ctrl+C the grading at any point, and re-run to continue where you left off.

+* Can be run in analysis mode, where student code is fetched and callbacks are made, but no grades are entered.
+(Provide empty list to ‘grades_col_names’)

 ## Examples